 We have often heard about compromising and commitment in a relationship but setting healthy boundaries?
 Maybe this is the one piece of advice that we have all been missing?

-What are boundaries in marriage?
+What are the healthy boundaries in marriage?

-Examples of healthy boundaries that we see in our daily lives are stop lights, medicine rules and dosages, work rules, and even the 10 commandments in the Bible.
+Examples of healthy boundaries that we see in our daily lives are stoplights, medicine rules and dosages, work rules, and even the 10 commandments in the Bible.
 We need similar examples of healthy boundaries in marriages.

 It acts as a warning or a limit that will protect the marriage from actions that will ruin it.
-If one doesn’t practice setting boundaries in marriage, then it would probably take just a few months to see the effects of having no boundaries at all.
+If one doesn’t practice setting boundaries in a marriage, then it would probably take just a few months to see the effects of having no boundaries at all.

 Boundaries may at first sound like a negative thing but they are not.
 In fact, setting healthy boundaries are good, because they teach us to understand different situations and how to stay safe in how we act and talk.
-It’s important to know what our boundaries are there so that we don’t hurt or compromise our relationship with other people including our marriage.
+It’s important to know what our boundaries are there so that we don’t hurt or compromise our relationship with other people, including our marriage.

-Being able to establish healthy boundaries in marriage will allow both spouses to feel much more comfortable with each other and will eventually help each other develop self-esteem, thus making marriage better and stronger.
+Being able to establish healthy boundaries in marriage will allow both spouses to feel much more comfortable with each other and will eventually help each other develop self-esteem, thus making the marriage better and stronger.
 By knowing the importance of appropriate boundaries in marriage, each spouse would be able to think first before acting or talking.
 It allows a person to reflect on the things that they might say and what effects it will have in the relationship.

-In order to establish healthy boundaries in relationships, both spouses should have a clear understanding of each other’s personality.
+In order to establish healthy boundaries in relationships, both spouses should have a clear understanding of each other’s personalities.
 This is the basis of every boundary that a married couple would create.
 As months and years pass, this may change according to what we see in the marriage itself.

 We have to remember that marriage is a continuous adjustment of two people and as we are able to practice healthy boundaries in marriage, we also reflect on ourselves and who we really are as a person, a spouse, and ultimately as a parent.

 In setting healthy boundaries in relationships, the first thing that we would want to know is how to start and where to start.
-Don’t worry because as you go along with these 5 essential boundaries in marriage, you tend to be good in judging as to what type of boundaries you ought to set next.
+Don’t worry because as you go along with these 5 essential boundaries in marriage, you tend to be good at judging as to what type of boundaries you ought to set next.

-1. YOU are responsible for your own happiness
+1. You are responsible for your own happiness

 You have to understand that while marriage is a two-way process, it’s never the only source of happiness so stop having this mindset.
 Allow yourself to grow and know that you can be happy on your own and better with your spouse.